-Fixed asset purchases of \$1,000 and greater are recorded at cost.
+Prior to March 2024, fixed asset purchases of \$1,000 and greater were recorded at cost.
 Contributions of fixed assets, other than software, valued at \$1,000 and greater and contributed software with estimated useful lives greater than one year are recorded as support at their estimated fair value.